 Crisp, clean, and fresh with a nautical summer vibe.

-You may see more summer bedding options in the post, 10+ Best Coastal Bedding Ideas For Your Beach House.
+You may see more get ready for summer bedding options in the post, 10+ Best Coastal Bedding Ideas For Your Beach House.

-As the temperatures reached into the low 70’s it was time to dig out the beach chairs from the shed, gather together the sunscreen, charge the earbuds, and head out for a few hours on the beach.
+As the temperatures reached the low 70s, it was time to dig out the beach chairs from the shed, gather the sunscreen, charge the earbuds, and head out for a few hours on the beach.

 The beach was filled with seaweed, the wind was blowing, the bugs were flying, and a bulldozer was moving rocks.
 But it was still so great to sit in my beach chair with the ocean by my side